Topical steroid withdrawal: Duration

 The duration of acute topical corticosteroid withdrawal is variable; the skin can take months to years to return to its original condition.
 The duration of steroid use may influence the recovery factor time, with the patients who used steroids for the longest reporting the slowest recovery.

 Cause

-To experience this withdrawal, it generally requires the misuse and application of a topical steroid daily for 2 to 4 months, depending on the potency of the topical corticosteroid.
+To experience this withdrawal, it generally requires the misuse or application of a topical steroid daily for 2 to 4 months, depending on the potency of the topical corticosteroid.
 In some cases, this has been reported after as little as 2 weeks of use.

 Mechanism of action

 Historically, it was believed that cortisol was only produced by the adrenal glands, but research has shown that keratinocytes in human skin also produce cortisol.
 Prolonged topical steroid (TS) application changes the glucocorticoid receptor (GR) expression pattern on the surface of lymphocytes; a patient experiencing resistance to a TS has a low ratio of GR-α to GR-β.
 In addition, the erythema characteristic of ‘red skin syndrome’ is due to a release of stored endothelial nitric oxide (NO) and subsequent vasodilation of dermal vessels.